lohith444/InterviewPrep/general/README.md

 ## FindTwoMissing
 Find the two missing elements from 1 to n in the given array.
 This can be done in O(N) time and O(1) space.

+## FindDuplicates
+Find the duplicate elements in the given array containing 1 to n.
+This can be done in O(N) time and O(1) space.